Esri/TopoExplorer/README.md

 #### Installation

-- Clone the repository, or download and unzip the [zip] file, in the root folder of a web server.
+- Clone the repository, or download and unzip the file, in the root folder of a web server.

 ## Instructions